-Bomsori’s soloist appearances worldwide have included Vienna’s Musikverein, Moscow’s Tchaikovsky Hall, St. Petersburg’s Philharmonic Hall, and Munich’s Herkulessaal.
-She has performed with conductors including Jaap van Zweden, Marin Alsop, Andrey Boreyko, Giancarlo Guerrero, Yuri Simonov, and John Storgards, and with orchestras such as the Bavarian Radio Symphony Orchestra, Montreal Symphony Orchestra, National Orchestra of Belgium, Warsaw National Philharmonic Orchestra, NDR Radiophilharmonie of Hannover, Finnish Radio Symphony Orchestra, and KBS Symphony Orchestra.
+Ms. Kim has appeared as a soloist worldwide, including at Vienna’s Musikverein, Moscow’s Tchaikovsky Hall, St. Petersburg’s Philharmonic Hall, and Munich’s Herkulessaal.
+She has performed with conductors including Jaap van Zweden, Marin Alsop, Andrey Boreyko, Giancarlo Guerrero, Yuri Simonov, and John Storgårds, and with orchestras such as the Bavarian Radio Symphony Orchestra, Montreal Symphony Orchestra, National Orchestra of Belgium, Warsaw National Philharmonic Orchestra, NDR Radiophilharmonie of Hannover, Finnish Radio Symphony Orchestra, and KBS Symphony Orchestra.

-In 2017 Warner Classics released Bomsori’s debut album with the Warsaw Philharmonic, featuring Wieniawski’s Violin Concerto No. 2 and Shostakovich’s Violin Concerto No. 1.
-Her second album, with pianist Rafal Blechacz, will be released in 2019 by Deutsche Grammophon.
+In 2017, Warner Classics released her debut album with Jacek Kaspszyk and the Warsaw Philharmonic Orchestra, featuring Wieniawski’s Violin Concerto No. 2 and Shostakovich’s Violin Concerto No. 1.
+Her second album, with pianist Rafal Blechacz, was released in January 2019 on Deutsche Grammophon.

-A native of South Korea, Bomsori is a graduate of Seoul National University, where she studied with Young Uck Kim.
-She earned her master’s degree at The Juilliard School, where she is currently pursuing her artist diploma as a full-scholarship student of Sylvia Rosenberg and Ronald Copes.
-With the support of Kumho Asiana Cultural Foundation, she plays a 1774 violin by Joannes Baptista Guadagnini.
+A native of South Korea, Bomsori Kim is a graduate of Seoul National University, where she studied with Young Uck Kim.
+She earned her master of music degree at The Juilliard School as a student of Sylvia Rosenberg and Ronald Copes.
+With the support of Kumho Asiana Cultural Foundation, she plays on a 1774 violin by Joannes Baptista Guadagnini.